Mr-JZ/wiz-cli/README.md

-# wiz-cli
+# Wiz-CLI
-With this cli you can controll your wiz lights from the terminal or program.
+With this CLI you can control your wiz lights from the terminal or program.

 # Sources

 - [Hacking Philips Wiz lights via command line](https://aleksandr.rogozin.us/blog/2021/8/13/hacking-philips-wiz-lights-via-command-line)